quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 #### Transforming Coordinate Systems vs Vectors

 Background context: Matrices can be used to transform points and vectors from one coordinate system (child space) to another (parent space).
-The fourth row of a transformation matrix \(M_{C.P}\) contains the translation vector \(t_C\), which represents how the child's axes are translated relative to the world space.
+The fourth row of a transformation matrix $M_{C.P}$ contains the translation vector $t_C$, which represents how the child's axes are translated relative to the world space.
 This can also be visualized as transforming the parent’s coordinate axes into the child’s axes, effectively reversing the direction in which points and vectors move.

-:p How does a transformation matrix \(M_{C.P}\) transform both points and coordinate axes?
+:p How does a transformation matrix $M_{C.P}$ transform both points and coordinate axes?

 ??x
-A transformation matrix \(M_{C.P}\) transforms points and directions (vectors) from the child space to the parent space.
+A transformation matrix $M_{C.P}$ transforms points and directions (vectors) from the child space to the parent space.
 Conversely, it can also be seen as transforming the parent’s coordinate axes into the child's axes.
 This is because moving a point 20 units in one direction with fixed axes is equivalent to moving the axes 20 units in the opposite direction while keeping the point fixed.

 ```java
 // Example of transforming a vector v from child space to parent space using matrix M_C.P